 According to the General Department of Vietnam Customs, Vietnam’s main import partners in 2018 were:

 Value in US$

-(percentage of overall imports)
+(percentage of total imports)

 Products with the most complicated import regulations

-Whereas some products can be imported to Vietnam quite easily, others can be listed as complicated products.
-For example, cosmetics and telecommunication items.
 These are goods which either require additional licenses or for which the Ministry of Trade only gives out a limited amount of import licenses.

 Obtaining necessary licenses for these products is not impossible, but, in some cases getting your hands on the license or outstanding local distributor may turn out to be more expensive, time-consuming and complicated than originally anticipated.

 However, stricter regulations also make the competition weaker, and Emerhub can handle the process of product registration on your behalf.